 ALSO READOdisha to seek GI status for its version of rasagolla Rain pounds Gangetic West Bengal, more downpour to follow Odisha, Bengal farmers protest government apathy ADB to extend $300 mn loan for fiscal reforms in West Bengal Government of India and the Asian Development Bank (ADB) Sign $300 Million Loan to Promote Further Fiscal Reforms in West Bengal

+While West Bengal government claimed that it was invented in the state by Nabin Chandra Das in 1868, Odisha claimed the sweet was first served at the 12th-century Lord Jagannath temple in Puri.
 Meanwhile, opposition Congress today strongly criticised the BJD government for not making claims before the GI authorities despite having all evidence on origin of the sweet dish in Odisha.
 "The state govenrment's silence over Rasagola dispute has irked the people of Odisha," said Congress chief whip Taraprasad Bahinipati.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)